 Needing help to repair a rocky relationship?

 Finding it hard to locate a counsellor in your area?

 At Cobb & Associate Inc. we offer not only in-person counselling sessions at our office in Calgary, but also online counselling services for all residents of Alberta.
 Stay in your home or office, and consult with one of our therapists over the internet using video-conferencing tools.
 Best suited for individual counselling and couples therapy.

 Online counselling services or e-therapy is easy to access from your home.
 Spend less time travelling.
 No need to drive long distances to see your therapist.
 Simply log in at your computer.
 Access the same helpful expertise as you would in person.

 Call 403-255-8577 to book an appointment.

 Cobb & Associates Inc. is pleased to offer online counselling services, also referred to as e-therapy, to residents of Alberta, Canada.
 Online counselling is an ideal solution for clients who reside in areas that do not have ready access to face-to-face counselling services, or who wish to receive professional help and guidance from their own home or office.

-Online counselling is conducted over the internet with a webcam and microphone attached to your computer so that you can see, hear and speak to your therapist on your computer monitor from the comfort of your home or office.
+We conduct online counselling sessions over the internet using a webcam and microphone attached to each computer so that you can see, hear and speak to your therapist on your computer monitor from the comfort of your home or office.
 In the event that you do not have a computer available, e-therapy can also be conducted by telephone.

 E-therapy services, however, also have limitations